 We also use loyalty points at our local supermarket, the Coop.
 Over the year Mr R and I have each racked up about £60 on our loyalty cards (and we don’t even do our main weekly shops there – this is the product of nipping out for a bottle of wine on an evening!!) so we’ll either get our Christmas wines or food using these points.
 We’ve decided to just have us three for Christmas this year, which will also keep the costs down as we won’t have to cater for anywhere near as many people!

 Another money saving thing, although not necessarily for Christmas, is to look at your mortgage.
 We recently used Habito to remortgage and I can’t recommend them enough.
 I have quite dodgy credit – throw being self employed into the mix and I’m the kind of person that banks won’t touch with David’s (as we say here in the R household).
 Habito managed to find us a great deal, saving us £110 a month!
 If you need to remortgage in the near future, you can use my personal link to get £100 cash when you complete your deal.
 It’s also free, as Habito get their fees from the lender.
 A lot of mortgage advisers we looked into charged the client a fee AS WELL as getting a fee from the lender, which I thought was so unfair!

-So I hope this gives you some ideas as to how to make Christmas more affordable.
+So I hope this gives you some ideas as to how to make Christmas more affordable and help you spend less at Christmas.
 Do you have any other Christmas money saving tips?
 Comment below!